-For the arts and cultural sector, these initial months have been a time of deep instability and uncertainty, but also a time for collaboration, strategic thinking, and resetting values and priorities.
-Through interviews and focus groups we spoke to over 100 cultural practitioners around the UK to understand how the COVID-19 context has affected their work and future plans.”
+For the arts and cultural sector, the initial months of the Covid-19 pandemic have been a time of deep instability and uncertainty, but also a time for collaboration, strategic thinking, and resetting values and priorities.
+Through interviews and focus groups, Common Vision spoke to over 100 cultural practitioners around the UK to understand how the new context has affected their work and future plans.

 Common Vision is a think tank working to change the narrative around our shared future.
 They use the power of positive ideas to detoxify angry, binary debates and unite people around long-term intergenerational goals.
 They aim to revitalise public diplomacy by championing deliberative dialogue and encouraging established and new leaders to work together to turn collective social challenges into opportunities.
 This includes telling stories and building movements around communities of interest and place.